SCOTUS Comparison Practice FRQ/Citizens United

 Question 3

-Describe an action an interest group could take in an effort to limit the impact of the Supreme Court’s decisions in the Citizens United and McCutcheon cases.
+Describe the impact an interest group could have on a future election as a result of the Supreme Court's decisions in Citizens United and McCutcheon.

 Teach with AI superpowers